r4victor/tenthousandmeters/content/blog/python_bts_01.md

 print(f(1))
 ```

 What does its bytecode look like?
 To answer this question, let's analyze what the program does.
-It defines a function `f`, calls function `f` with `1` as an argument and prints the result of the call.
-Whatever the function `f` does, it's not a part of the module's bytecode.
-We can assure ourselves by running a disassembler.
+It defines the function `f()`, calls `f()` with `1` as an argument and prints the result of the call.
+Whatever the function `f()` does, it's not a part of the module's bytecode.
+We can assure ourselves by running the disassembler.

 ```
 $ python -m dis example2.py